Essenceia/blake2_asic/docs/info.md

 This ASIC is a hashing accelerator for the Blake2 cryptographic hash function (RFC 7693).

-It is a fully featured Blake2s implementation supporting both block streaming and using a secret key, with a maximum hash rate of 41.42 MB/s.
+It is a fully featured Blake2s implementation supporting both block streaming and using a secret key, with a maximum hash rate of 41.42 MB/s and a target frequency of 66 MHz.

 ## Blake2s Algorithm